danmaz74/ABalytics/readme.md

-ABalytics.js: pure javascript + Google Analytics A/B testing library
+ABalytics.js: pure js + Google Analytics A/B testing
 ====================================================================

 This pure javascript library allows you to do simple A/B testing *without having to set anything up server-side*.
 All data is registered as custom variables in your website Google Analytics profile.